maurovallati/relit2025/index.md

 ---
 layout: default
-title: AI for Urban Traffic Control and Mobility
+title: Reasoning and Learning for Intelligent Transport
 ---

-# AI for Urban Traffic Control and Mobility
+# Reasoning and Learning for Intelligent Transport

-This is the website for the [FLAIRS 2025](https://www.flairs-38.info/) Special Track on AI for Urban Traffic Control and Mobility.
+This is the website for the [ECAI 2025](https://ecai2025.org/) Workshop ReLiT on Reasoning and Learning for Intelligent Transport.

 ## Call for Papers